pulp/pulp/docs/user-guide/scaling.rst

 ``/etc/pulp/consumer/consumer.conf`` which need updating.

-* The ``host`` value in the ``[server]`` needs to be updated with the load balancer's hostname or IP.
+* The ``host`` value in the ``[server]`` needs to be updated with the load balancer's hostname.
 This causes web requests from consumers to flow through the load balancer.

 * The ``[messaging]`` section needs to be updated to use the same AMQP bus as